 - Make the Slurry: In a separate dish, combine water and cornstarch to make a slurry, and continue to stir.
 Add a little of the cornstarch mixture at a time to the stew.
 The stew will thicken as it cools.

 - Serve: Once the stew has thickened, it’s ready to serve!
-Serve as a stew or smother it over eggs, burritos, or chile rellenos.
+Serve as a stew or smother it over eggs, burritos, chile rellenos, or make loaded nacho fries.
 Enjoy!

 Storing and Reheating

 - Store this pork green chile recipe in an airtight container in your fridge for up to 5 days.

 - Freeze any cooked and cooled leftovers in an airtight, freezer-safe container or plastic bag for up to 3 months.